Meetings, Incentives, Conferences and Events

 why choose us?

-Intercrac guarantees that you will discover the richness of Poland in a uniquely memorable way.
+Intercrac guarantees you discover richness of Poland in a unique and memorable way.

 A quick response to your demands, constant double check on services during the event, and finding immediate solutions in case of problems.

 Modifications during the event?
 We always do our best, we never say ”no”.

 Everything we do is based on great experience and professionalism.

 Poland has a rich history, offers traditional hospitality, a very wide range of culture and sports facilities, comfortable hotels and fantastic restaurants.
 It is the right place for incentive travel of all sorts.
 One of the main points of coming to Poland is its cities: Kraków, Warsaw, Wrocław and Gdańsk – whose old towns certainly rank among the finest in Europe.
 Unique museums, historic castles and palaces, charming manors, salt mines and other prestigious and unique venues can be at your disposal.

 Kraków, a city engulfed in legends, where time flows differently, and where every moment becomes a moment in history.
 For centuries Kraków was the capital of Poland and the seat of kings.
 As the capital of Poland, the royal city of Krakow for centuries attracted great scholars and artists from all around the world.
 Countless monuments dating from all epochs are the embodiment of this history.
 Thanks to its uncommonly rich culture the city has been registered as one of the 12 sites on the UNESCO World Heritage List.
 It represents a Central European metropolis, the city of culture, art and science.
 Many eminent representatives of the Polish cultural world live here.
 The citizens and tourist masses visiting the city appreciate the uniqueness of Kraków.
 They fall in love with it, looking forward to come back.